 Figures and, where necessary, tables should be clearly labelled and commented with a figure/table caption explaining precisely what is displayed and what the symbols mean.
 Tables and Figures should be "self-explanatory", i.e. all labels and abbreviations used in the table itself or on the figure should be explained in the caption and an informative title should be provided for the Figure (e.g. "The frequency of missing domains across clusters classified by types of annotation artifacts and real evolutionary events").
 Figures should not occur before they were mentioned in the text but ideally close to where they are referred to, i.e. shortly after.

-Do not report all the detailed information such as numbers in the text, try to summarise the information in a meaningful way, avoiding unnecessary details -- and put the detailed information in the tables and Figures (see Examples).
+Do not report all the detailed information such as numbers in the text, try to summarise the information in a meaningful way, avoiding unnecessary details -- and put the detailed information in the tables and Figures.

 Note: the Results section in an Essay is of course the part which describes and summarises knowledge and will fall together with the Discussion.
 This part will thus make up the major part of the whole essay.
 It can be followed then by a brief section "Conclusions and Outlook".

-2.5 DISCUSSION: summarises what has been done.
+2.5.
+DISCUSSION: interprets the results in the context of the literature.
 It emphasises the significance of the work and discusses the relationship to other works (e.g. the ones laid out in the introduction) in a fair and comprehensible manner.
 It may close with a short paragraph comprising speculations about the wider significance of the work and an outlook to the future.
 Anything that is not directly supported by your own data or that have been stated by other authors should go in here (with references!).

 Furthermore, you need to address possible weak points of your approach or methodology.
 Conclusions and outlook is optional in a report on a project but highly recommended in an essay.
 Here you can, based on the discussion you have done before, express an expert's evaluation of the key points and your personal opinion about future developments.